boltops-tools/ufo/lib/ufo/help/ship.md

 By default when ufo updates the ECS service with the new task definition it does so asynchronuously.
 You then normally visit the ECS service console and then refresh until you see that the deployment is completed.
 You can also have ufo poll and wait for the deployment to be done with the `--wait` option

-    ufo ship hi-web --wait
+    ufo ship demo-web --wait

 You should see output similar to this:

-    Shipping hi-web...
+    Shipping demo-web...
-    hi-web service updated on cluster with task hi-web Waiting for deployment of task definition hi-web:8 to complete ......
+    demo-web service updated on cluster with task demo-web Waiting for deployment of task definition demo-web:8 to complete ......
     Time waiting for ECS deployment: 31s.
     Software shipped!